CISSP certification training

 CISSP versus CISM – what are the differences?

 Both (ISC)2 CISSP and ISACA CISM are highly sought-after IT Security certifications.
 CISSP and CISM complement rather than directly compete with one another.
 The CISM (Certified Information Security Manager) certification is solely management-focused, while CISSP is both technical and managerial and designed for security leaders who design, engineer, implement and manage the overall security posture of an organization.
-CISSP is more widely known than CISM, with more than 140,000 CISSPs globally, compared with about 30,000 CISMs.
+CISSP is more widely known than CISM, with over 140,000 CISSPs globally, compared with about 30,000 CISMs.

 Other interesting trainings for you!

-The following trainings could be relevant for you and/or your colleagues!
+The following trainings could be relevant for you and/or your colleagues:

 - C/CISO (Certified Information Security Officer)